Migraine Headache Surgery St. Louis

 Not everyone with headaches or migraines should have surgery.

-People with headaches that are traceable to these irritated trigger sites are usually good candidates for surgery.
+People with headaches that are traceable to these irritating trigger sites are usually good candidates for surgery.
 Additionally, if your medications or other treatments don’t provide adequate relief, surgery might be able to help.

 Does surgery work?

 Yes.
 Successful long-term improvements in headache frequency, intensity, and duration following migraine surgery are reported by approximately 85% of patients.

 Make an office appointment to be evaluated by Dr. Hulsen.